ss-369/Banking_Microservices/Banking_System_Technical_Report.md

 ### 13.1 Local Development Setup

-The banking system is designed to be developed and run on Replit, with the following environment specifications:
+The banking system is designed to be developed and run locally with the following environment specifications:

-1. **Replit Environment**
+1. **Development Environment**
    - Python 3.11+ runtime
-   - Nix package management for dependencies
+   - Nix package management for dependencies (optional)
-   - Integrated terminal and file editor
+   - Terminal and code editor of choice
    - Automated package installation via `pyproject.toml`

 2. **Service Orchestration**